adango26/CLIP4KIDS/README.md

 ## Connect with Us:

 Connect with us on [Twitter](#link-to-twitter) and [LinkedIn](#link-to-linkedin) for project updates and announcements.
 Your feedback and engagement are essential to our mission!

-### Contributing:

-Interested in contributing?
-Check out our [Contribution Guidelines](#link-to-contribution) for bug reports, feature requests, and pull requests.
-Join us in shaping the future of AI literacy for children.

 ### License: